DareData/lp-foundations/06_testing/testing_dataframes.md

 def _flatten_df(df: SparkDataFrame) -> SparkDataFrame:
+    """Flatten all nested columns in a SparkDataFrame

+    We need to do this because Spark does not compare nested columns when comparing DataFrames.
+    """
-    """Flatten all nested columns in a SparkDataFrame""" flat_cols = [F.col(c) for c, t in df.dtypes if t[:6] != "struct"]
+    flat_cols = [F.col(c) for c, t in df.dtypes if t[:6] != "struct"]
     nested_cols = [c[0] for c in df.dtypes if c[1][:6] == "struct"]